LyleScott/zappa-build/README.md

 # zappa-builder

-build a zappa app within a a docker container that mimicks the lambda env
+Build a Zappa app within a docker container that mimicks the lambda env.

+> The work here is for a Django app, so edit to taste.